The Best Composting Toilet Medium (and How to Use It)

 Disadvantages of hemp

-The short strands of hemp are not as fine as sawdust or coco coir this would mean that when adding hemp after using a layering toilet, a little more may be required to cover a deposit.
+The short strands of hemp are not as fine as sawdust or coco coir.
+This would mean that when adding hemp after using a layering toilet, a little more may be required to cover a deposit.

 Sawdust and wood shavings